finaud/bucketlist/README.md

-# bucketlist
+# BucketList
 A simple bucket list app.
-Developed with Flask and Pyrebase (wrapper for Firebase)
+Developed with Flask and Pyrebase (wrapper for Firebase).